tozd/go-errors/README.md

 packages it has to depend on `github.com/pkg/errors` to get one type (`errors.StackTrace`) from it so that it can extract stack traces from those errors.
 It is using no code from `github.com/pkg/errors`.

-BTW, this package itself does not require to import it to be able to extract all data from its errors.
+BTW, this package itself does not require to be imported to be able to extract all data from its errors.
 Interfaces used by this package do not use custom types.
 Another lesson learned from `github.com/pkg/errors`.